By Kyle Kroeger

-Amsterdam's canals may steal the postcards, yet its rooftops hold the real‑time city diary.
+Amsterdam's canals steal postcards, but its rooftops reveal the story locals never show tourists.

 I've verified each spot within the last six months; where prices or hours might shift, I flag them.
 Pack light, aim for golden hour, and bookmark the linked resources for deeper planning.